-When you've experienced emotional agony for any period, you learn that bad life events (whether under your control or not) can happen unexpectedly at any moment.
+When you've experienced emotional agony for any period, you learn that negative life events (whether under your control or not) can happen unexpectedly at any moment.

 As a positive change:

 You take life as it comes, understanding that even the best-laid plans are bound to fail now and then.
-You take those changes in the plan in strides and become more flexible.
+You take those changes in strides and become more flexible.

 As a negative change:

 You try harder and harder to plan for the unexpected but inevitably fail to predict the future.
 You become more and more wary of change and begin to hate even the most minor deviations from everyday routine.

 Emotional agony can make a person understand the true importance—and fragility—